Health-Informatics-UoN/carrot-docs/docs/CaRROT-Mapper/quickstart-webapp.md

 To run the functions, in the project root:

+1. In the web app `/admin`, generate a new `auth token` for the admin user.
+2. Add the token to `local.settings.json` : `AZ_FUNCTION_KEY`
-1. Install the dependencies: `pip install -r requirements.txt`
+3. Install the dependencies: `pip install -r requirements.txt`
-2. Run the functions: `func start`
+4. Run the functions: `func start`

 You should now be setup to run the [user quickstart](../quickstart).